foxis/policeCar/README.md

-# policeCar
+# policeCar pimp up with Arduino
-A police car pimp up with Arduino
+This project basically turns a blank toy police car into a police lights and police sirens simulating toy.